Ethical Research in South Asia: Beyond the IRB Checklist

 The ICSSR Framework and Beyond

-India's ICSSR ethical guidelines, revised most recently in 2024, provide a useful starting framework for social science research ethics.
+India's Indian Council of Social Science Research (ICSSR) guidelines, alongside the ICMR's biomedical guidelines, provide useful starting frameworks for research ethics; ICSSR's project guidelines now require a signed undertaking on research integrity from every project director.
 They address informed consent, confidentiality, vulnerable populations, and institutional responsibilities.
 However, like all national frameworks, they require interpretation and contextualisation for specific research settings.

-The ICSSR framework is strongest on procedural requirements and institutional accountability.
-Where it could go further is in addressing the structural dimensions of research ethics — the political economy of research funding, the incentive structures that reward publication over community benefit, and the institutional cultures that treat ethics review as bureaucratic hurdle rather than substantive reflection.
+These frameworks are strongest on procedural requirements and institutional accountability.
+Where they could go further is in addressing the structural dimensions of research ethics — the political economy of research funding, the incentive structures that reward publication over community benefit, and the institutional cultures that treat ethics review as bureaucratic hurdle rather than substantive reflection.
+Data protection, too, is now a legal as well as an ethical obligation: India's Digital Personal Data Protection Act, 2023 sets out consent and processing duties for anyone handling personal data, with implications for how researchers collect, store, and share participant information.

-For researchers working across South Asia, navigating multiple ethical frameworks — ICSSR in India, Bangladesh Medical Research Council guidelines, Nepal Health Research Council protocols — adds complexity.
+For researchers working across South Asia, navigating multiple ethical frameworks — ICSSR and ICMR in India, the Bangladesh Medical Research Council guidelines, and Nepal's National Ethical Guidelines for Health Research (2022) — adds complexity.
 Cross-border research requires harmonising standards, which typically means adhering to the most protective framework across all sites.

 Towards an Ethics of Care

-Ultimately, ethical research in South Asia demands moving beyond compliance to what feminist scholars call an ethics of care — a commitment to maintaining respectful, responsive relationships with research participants and communities throughout the research lifecycle.
+Ultimately, ethical research in South Asia demands moving beyond compliance to what feminist scholars such as Carol Gilligan and Joan Tronto developed as an ethics of care — an approach that centres moral life on relationships, attentiveness, and responsiveness to particular people, rather than on abstract rules alone.
+Applied to research, it becomes a commitment to maintaining respectful, responsive relationships with participants and communities throughout the research lifecycle.
 This means checking in on participants after data collection.
 It means being honest about what the research can and cannot achieve.
 It means recognising that every interaction with a marginalised community either reinforces or challenges existing power structures.
 Ethical research chooses to challenge them.
 For those designing surveys and instruments for these contexts, our Survey Design Lab provides guidance on culturally responsive data collection.